 PE Curriculum Intent Statement

-PE at St Laurence aims to develop the knowledge, skills and capabilities necessary for mental, emotional, social and physical wellbeing in our children now and for their future.
+PE at St Laurence aims to develop the knowledge, skills and capabilities necessary for mental, emotional, social and physical wellbeing in our children for life.
 Physical fitness is an important part of leading a healthier lifestyle.
 It teaches self-discipline and that to be successful you must work hard, show resilience and have the determination to believe that anything can be achieved.
 We aim to deliver high-quality teaching and learning opportunities that inspire all children to succeed in physical activities.
-We want to teach children how to cooperate and collaborate with others, as part of a team, understanding fairness and equity of play to embed life-long values.
+We want to teach children how to cooperate and collaborate with others, as part of a team, showing empathy, understanding fairness and equality to embed life-long values.
 Pupils at St Laurence participate in weekly high quality PE and sporting activities.
 Our PE programme incorporates a variety of sports to ensure all children develop the confidence, tolerance and the appreciation of their own and others’ strengths and weaknesses.
 This is celebrated through our Sports Values Awards.

 We provide opportunities for all children to engage in extra-curricular activities before, during and after school, in addition to competitive sporting events.
 This is an inclusive approach which endeavours to encourage not only physical development but also well-being.
 It is our belief that the skills our pupils acquire at St. Laurence should be skills for life and we aspire to develop a love of sports.

 The national curriculum for P.E aims to ensure that all pupils: